Oral Cancer Screenings – Pasadena, TX

 Two follow-up tests can determine if a trouble spot is cancerous.
 A brush biopsy is a painless test performed on areas that look harmless or do not have a clear cause.
 This test can detect potentially dangerous cells in the early stages of the disease.
 A scalpel biopsy, which requires local anesthesia, is usually performed on suspicious areas.

 Remember to schedule regular checkups for everyone in your family.
 Two visits per year are recommended for general care.
-If, between visits, you notice any unusual changes in your mouth, call our office immediately.
-Together you and the Pasadena Family Dentistry team can fight and win the battle against oral cancer.
+If, between visits, you notice any unusual changes in your mouth, call our dental office immediately.
+Together, you and the Pasadena Family Dentistry team can fight and win the battle against oral cancer.